Ted Baker

-Ted Baker is a British clothing brand founded in 1988 in Glasgow, Scotland, which traded in shops under the Ted Baker name until falling into administration in March 2024.
-It was relaunched online in November 2024.
+Ted Baker is a British clothing brand founded in 1988 in Glasgow, Scotland.
 The brand is styled as 'Ted Baker, London', and is known for male and female clothing, accessories, aftershaves and perfumes.

 At its peak, the brand had over 500 shops and concessions around the world, and was regarded as a desirable, high status fashion brand.
 The company was acquired by Authentic Brands Group, the American owners of Reebok, for £211 million in October 2022.
 In March 2024, Ted Baker called in the administrators for its European operations, due to years of problems, poor sales, and mounting debts.
 In April 2024, Ted Baker's global operation was reported as close to collapse, with mass shop closures, and bankruptcy.
 As of August 2024, all Ted Baker UK and Ireland branches of the store were due to close.

 Ted Baker’s ecommerce operations were purchased by United Legwear & Apparel Co. and its website was relaunched in November 2024.

 History

-Founder Ray Kelvin, named the company after a self-styled alter ego, an "intrepid aviator, an all-round sportsman and the consort of princesses and Hollywood beauties".
+Founder Ray Kelvin named the company after a self-styled alter ego, an "intrepid aviator, an all-round sportsman and the consort of princesses and Hollywood beauties".
 Kelvin opened his first Ted Baker store in March 1988 in Glasgow, and soon opened further stores in Manchester and Nottingham.
 In 1990, Ted Baker opened a store in Covent Garden, London, with further stores in London's Soho, Nottingham and Leeds.
 A new range, Ted Baker Woman, was launched in 1995.
 The next few years were a time of rapid expansion, with Ted Baker stores, and wholesale operations, opening all over the world, and Ted Baker product lines expanding.
 In 1998, the company launched their first website.
 The company moved into their London headquarters, The Ugly Brown Building, in 2000.

 Sales of Ted Baker would remain strong throughout the early 2000s.
-In October 2009, the first problems for the brand were reported, with The Independent financial section reporting problems in Ted Baker's wholesale sales.
+In October 2009, the first problems for the brand were reported, with The Independents financial section reporting problems in Ted Baker's wholesale sales.
 At this time, Ted Baker shares traded for 460.75p.
 Over the next few years, Ted Baker would continue opening stores around the world, including in August 2012, a Ted Baker store on Fifth Avenue in New York.
 In 2014, Ted Baker launched luggage, home fragrance, and audio, as well as collections.
 As of 2018, Ted Baker had 500 stores and concessions worldwide: 192 in the UK, 98 in Europe, 111 in the US and Canada, 80 in the Middle East, Africa, and Asia, and nine in Australia.

 The company purchased its London headquarters for £58.25 million in 2017.
 Despite certain problems, the 2010s would see sustained growth for the company.
 In March 2018, Ted Baker shares reached their all-time high price of 3,214p a share.